Skip to main content

 About Libraries

 A library allows arbitrary Ruby code to be included in a cookbook.
 The most common use for libraries is to write helpers that are used throughout recipes and custom resources.
-A library file is a Ruby file that is located within a cookbook’s /libraries directory.
+A library file is a Ruby file that’s located within a cookbook’s /libraries directory.
 Because a library is built using Ruby, anything that can be done with Ruby can be done in a library file, including advanced functionality such as extending built-in Chef classes.

 Use a library to: